fbpx

 As one of the most iconic images of Scotland, Eilean Donan is recognized around the world for its iconic beauty.
 Situated on an island at the point where three great sea lochs meet, and surrounded by some majestic scenery, it is little wonder that the castle is now one of the most visited and important attractions in the Scottish highlands.

-This is one of my favorite castles for its brilliant setting and storied past.
-The first castle on the island was established in the 13th century by Alexander II in an effort to help protect the area from Viking incursions.
 Over the centuries, the castle contracted and expanded, until 1719 when it was involved in the Jacobite uprisings it was burned to the ground.
 The castle that visitors enjoy so much today was reconstructed as a family home between 1912 and 1932, and incorporated much of the ruins from the 1719 destruction.

 Visitors can wander round most of the fabulous internal rooms of the castle viewing period furniture, Jacobean artefacts, displays of weapons and fine art.
 Historical interest and heritage are in abundance with informed guides happy to share a wealth of knowledge.
 Extremely popular with families, a visit to Eilean Donan promises lots of fun for the kids.